brightsign/dev-cookbook/cra-template-brightsign-app/template/README.md

 ## Debugging

-To debug your web application you can enable the`Inspector Server` allowing the Chrome DevTools to connect over the local network.
+To debug your web application, you can enable the`Inspector Server`, allowing the Chrome DevTools to connect over the local network.
 See the _Debugging Webpages_ section in [HTML Best Practices](https://brightsign.atlassian.net/wiki/x/ngIYFg) for more info.

 ## Bundling